kaikkonen-lab/kaikkonen-lab.github.io/index.md

 ---
 ---

-# kaikkonen-lab (CADGEN)
-Our Cardiovascular Genomics lab (@KaikkonenLab) investigates the mechanistic basis of Atherosclerotic Cardiovascular Disease (ASCVD) and cardiometabolic diseases, using a combination of cellular and genetic model systems, single-cell transcriptomics and epigenetics, high-throughput functional genomics techniques, and bioinformatics.
-We have unique expertise in functional fine-mapping of non-coding GWAS variants using massively parallel reporter assays and cellular models for CRISPR/Cas9-mediated perturbation.
-This has allowed us to perform the most extensive functional fine-mapping of ASCVD GWAS variants and provide unique insights into the genetic basis of disease.
-Our lab also hosts a single-cell genomics core and we are committed to leveraging the power of single-cell multiomics and spatial transcriptomics to drive cutting-edge research in the future.
+# Cardiovascular Epigenomics and Gene Regulation

+The Kaikkonen Lab investigates the molecular and genetic mechanisms underlying atherosclerotic cardiovascular disease and cardiometabolic disorders.
+We combine cellular and genetic model systems, single-cell transcriptomics, epigenomics, high-throughput functional genomics, and computational biology to understand how gene regulation shapes cardiovascular disease risk.

+Our work focuses especially on the functional interpretation of non-coding GWAS variants.
+Using massively parallel reporter assays, CRISPR/Cas9 perturbation, cellular models, and multi-omics analysis, we aim to connect disease-associated genetic variation to regulatory mechanisms, cell states, and biological function.

+The lab also hosts a single-cell genomics core and develops integrative approaches for single-cell multiomics and spatial transcriptomics.

 {% include section.html %}

 ## Our vision and mission

-> ##### "**Science and everyday life cannot and should not be separated**." *— Rosalind Franklin*
+> ##### “Science and everyday life cannot and should not be separated.”
+> *— Rosalind Franklin*

+{% include section.html %}

 {% capture text %}

-Our published research works.
+We study cardiovascular disease mechanisms through functional genomics, gene regulation, epigenomics, and variant interpretation.

 {%
   include button.html
-  link="publications"
+  link="research"
-  text="Explore our latest research" icon="fa-solid fa-arrow-right"
+  text="Explore our research"
+  icon="fa-solid fa-arrow-right"
   flip=true
 %}